aamirazad/tigertutoringtool/content/teachers/tinker/cell-respiration.md

 ## Formulas

-What is the formula for Alcohol Fermentation?
+Alcohol Fermentation formula

 : C<sub>6</sub>H<sub>12</sub>O<sub>6</sub> --Zymase --> 2C<sub>2</sub>H<sub>5</sub>OH + 2CO<sub>2</sub>

-What is Cellular Respiration formula?
+Cellular Respiration formula

 : 6O<sub>2</sub> + C<sub>6</sub>H<sub>12</sub>O<sub>6</sub> --> 6CO<sub>2</sub> + 6H<sub>2</sub>O + energy

 ## General Information

-What enzyme is used in alcohol Fermentation?
+Enzyme is used in alcohol Fermentation

 : Zymase

-What does Alcohol Fermentation Form?
+Alcohol Fermentation's waste

 : Ethanol and CO<sub>2</sub> as waste

-Where does Alcohol Fermentation mainly occur?
+Site of Alcohol Fermentation

 : Yeast

-Who and When was the process explained?
+Creation of Alcohol Fermentation

 : Eduard Buchner, 1897

-What is ATP?
+ATP

 : Adenosine Triphosphate - stores and releases energy

-What is a **c**alorie?
+**c**alorie

 : The amount of energy needed to raise the temperature of one gram of water one degree Celsius

-What is a **C**alorie?
+**C**alorie

 : 1000 calories

-What is the Cell Membrane?
+Cell Membrane?

 : A phospholipid Bi-layer that divides interior and exterior sections of the cell

-What is cellular Respiration?
+Cellular Respiration?

 : Process that releases energy by breaking down glucose in the presence of oxygen

-What is Chemical Energy?
+Chemical Energy?

 : The energy of chemical substances that is released when they undergo a chemical reaction and transform into other substances.